theredfish/git-o-clock/README.md

 # Git Repository Manager
+> Please note that I'm currently working on this project but my time is very limited at the moment.
+If you're interested by the project let me know, I'm looking for contributions!
+You can take a task from the Status section, create a PR and start coding.
+Thank you!

 GRM : A light git repository manager written in Rust for use in terminal.
 Supports Linux, Max OSX, and Windows 10 (not tested from W7 but may works).